Home

 About ATCS

-The Australian Tamil Cultural Society of the ACT Inc (ATCS) is one of the oldest multi-cultural organisations in Canberra.
-Tamil (pronounced as Tamizh) is one of the oldest languages and the native regional language of Tamil Nadu state of South India.
-It has been popularly spoken for centuries in India, Sri Lanka, Singapore, Malaysia, Mauritius, South Africa, and Fiji.
+The Australian Tamil Cultural Society of the ACT Inc (ATCS) is one of the oldest multicultural organisations in Canberra.
+Tamil (pronounced Tamizh) is one of the world’s oldest languages and the native regional language of Tamil Nadu in South India.
+It has been spoken for centuries across India, Sri Lanka, Singapore, Malaysia, Mauritius, South Africa and Fiji.

-ATCS was formally incorporated as an association under the Incorporated Associations ACT in 2004 and is also a member organisation of FINACT.
-ATCS unites Tamizh speaking members in Canberra.
-Thanks to our founding members and office bearers of yester years in foreseeing the need for a Tamizh community in Canberra in establishing ATCS.
+ATCS was formally incorporated as an association under the Associations Incorporation Act in 2004 and is a member organisation of FINACT.
+ATCS unites Tamizh-speaking members in Canberra, and we are grateful to our founding members and past office bearers who foresaw the need for a Tamizh community here.

-The primary purpose of this society is to provide a platform for Tamil speaking members in the ACT and surrounding regions to unite and celebrate Tamil culture through formal and informal social events.
+The primary purpose of the society is to provide a platform for Tamil-speaking members in the ACT and surrounding regions to unite and celebrate Tamil culture through formal and informal social events.

-ATCS operates Chennai Tamil School (CTS) to teach Tamil language to kids.
-ATCS Membership is mandatory for CTS families.
-ATCS also has a Youth Wing to support International Tamil students studying in ANU, UC and UNSW (ADFA).
-ATCS has its own radio channel, Tamil FM 91.1, broadcasted on Sundays 2-3 PM and Wednesdays 8-9 PM.
+ATCS operates Chennai Tamil School (CTS) to teach the Tamil language to children — ATCS membership is mandatory for CTS families.
+We also have a Youth Wing supporting international Tamil students at ANU, UC and UNSW (ADFA), and our own radio channel, Tamil FM 91.1, broadcast on Sundays 2–3 PM and Wednesdays 8–9 PM.

-ATCS has evolved significantly as a mature community organisation and has played a vital role in supporting the Tamil community members from various walks of life while also weaving into the beautiful fabric of multiculturalism in the ACT.
-This is only possible because of the tireless efforts of the our current and past committee members as well as the active community participation.
-We are proud of who we are and how far we have reached.
+ATCS has evolved significantly as a mature community organisation, playing a vital role in supporting Tamil community members from all walks of life while weaving into the beautiful fabric of multiculturalism in the ACT.
+This is only possible because of the tireless efforts of our current and past committee members and the active participation of our community.
+We are proud of who we are and how far we have come.

-Dr Palaniappan Muthiah was the Founder and President of Australian Tamil Cultural Society.
-He was a community volunteer for over 40 years, fondly remembered as “Uncle Muthiah” by his well-wishers and Society members.
-He is very popular among the multicultural fraternity for his humility, authenticity, kindness and simplicity.
+Dr Palaniappan Muthiah was the Founder and President of the Australian Tamil Cultural Society.
+A community volunteer for over 40 years, he was fondly known as “Uncle Muthiah” by his well-wishers and Society members, and was widely admired across the multicultural community for his humility, authenticity, kindness and simplicity.

-Uncle Muthiah passed away on 16th June 2022 and will be greatly missed by all of us.
-We strive to continue the great legacy he has left behind for the Canberra Tamil Community.
+Uncle Muthiah passed away on 16 June 2022 and is greatly missed by all of us.
+We strive to continue the great legacy he has left behind for the Canberra Tamil community.

 ATCS Core Values